UTNuclearRoboticsPublic/EnvEase/README.md

 ### Terminal Verbosity

-You can turn on verbose mode for your terminal environment using the nrgenv program
+You can turn on verbose mode for your terminal environment using the envease program

-    nrgenv verbose on
+    envease verbose on

 Afterwards, new terminals will print out their configuration details.
 This may be a useful reminder of your current settings if you frequently change them.
 ```